 Briefing Paper

-West African Agriculture and Climate Change: A Comprehensive analysis – Côte D’Ivoire
+West African Agriculture and Climate Change: A Comprehensive Analysis – Côte D’Ivoire

 “Côte d’Ivoire enjoys a humid climate, with at least seven rainy months and 1,000 mm in annual rainfall.
 Most of the interior receives 1,000–1,500 mm annually.
 Moving inland toward the east, a short dry season falls in the middle of the wet season, creating an annual cycle of four seasons.
 Cocoa is the major cash crop.
 Yams, cassava, and plantains are the major staples.
 The contribution of agriculture to GDP declined steadily between 1960 and 1980 as the manufacturing and service sectors improved.